 Confusion on her face, Nora stepped back, slowly beginning to comprehend.
-Her eyes dropped in embarrassment, “I’m sorry.
-I thought you…” Her hands flew to her blushing cheeks, “What must you think of me?”
+Her eyes dropped in embarrassment.
+“I’m sorry.
+I thought you…” Her hands flew to her flushed cheeks.
+“What must you think of me?”
 She turned away.
 “Trust me, I do not make a habit of throwing myself at men!”

 As his words sank in, Nora’s humiliation turned to anger.
 She pulled her arm away.
 “Don’t tell me what I need!
 I’m a grown woman, capable of making up my own mind!”

 He had said the wrong thing.
 He would try again.
 “Maybe if I were still twenty-five…”